-Wrong, it’s actually an annual worldwide competition to find out who has grown the biggest pumpkin.
-The current world record is held by a German gardener since 2014, with a weight of 2323 pounds.
+Wrong!
+There’s actually an annual worldwide competition to find out who has grown the biggest pumpkin.
+The current world record has been held by a German gardener since 2014, with a weight of 2323 pounds.

 I was fascinated by how one would even grow pumpkins that big, and my partner said he was too, so as a kid he made sure to ask lots of questions about it.
 He explained to me the process and while I haven’t yet done it (as I’m waiting on my giant seeds) the process is pretty common sense when you think about it.

 More from the Homestead Guru: Too Hot?
 Too Cold?
 When Should I Plant These?
 Seed Starting Calendar(Opens in a new browser tab)

 You can grow giant pumpkins nearly everywhere there’s at least a 3-month growing season.
 The thing with these is you have to start them early and nurture them constantly to get a truly giant pumpkin.
 It honestly takes about a year of prep, because you to start in the fall just before winter preparing the land.

 Do this by tilling or double digging a 10-foot diameter area.
 You can plant as many giant pumpkins as you can fit but just know that each plant needs to be 10 feet apart at least.
 Add compost, cardboard, and other soil amendments in layers to make a sheet mulch over the area and let it rest like that until next spring.
 Do make sure you pick an area of full sun as it’s necessary to grow them big.